Foodie 2 Shoes: Game Format

 Four celebrity guests, usually actors and singers, are invited each time for two episodes.
 They will be paired up into two teams.
 Each team will play in a variety of games to earn cash rewards.
 The games that the guest will play are randomly chosen by the producer among eight games that test the five senses of human being.
 Four of the eight games will be played according and each game rewards a different amount of cash rewards.
 After all games are played and cashes rewarded, there will be a fortune switch game to determine which pair of guest will get to keep all of the cash that was rewarded.
-In addition to the cash rewarded, the winner will also received additional prizes.
+In addition to the cash rewarded, the winner will also receive additional prizes.
 The team that lost will go home empty-handed.
 The audience are also able to win prizes at the beginning and intermission of each episode base on simple games.